pfsense/docs/source/backup/automatically-restore-during-install.rst

 Recover config.xml
 ------------------

-The installer in 2.4 has a “Recover config.xml” option which will read a configuration off an existing installation being overwritten.
+The installer in 2.4 has a "Recover config.xml" option which will read a configuration off an existing installation being overwritten.
 This makes it useful for upgrades, filesystem changes, or any other situation where a reinstallation is required on the same hardware.